New to Our Church?

 What should I expect on my first visit?

-Following the Divine Liturgy, there is always a fellowship reception in our hall.
-You are welcome and encouraged to attend.
-This is a great time to meet the Parish Priest and other parishioners and learn more about the parish.
+• Fellowship Reception: After the Divine Liturgy, join us for a fellowship reception in the hall.
+It’s a great opportunity to meet our Parish Priest and other parishioners and learn more about the community.

 What about the service?

-Our website has plenty of resources to help you learn about the ancient and beautiful Divine Liturgy of the Armenian Church.
+• Our website has plenty of resources to help you learn about the ancient and beautiful Divine Liturgy of the Armenian Church.
 You can review our walkthrough or watch our instructional videos.
-From time to time we also host classes to help you learn even more.

 Is there a sermon or homily?